JJ/hoborg/text/text.md

 Fulgencio had found this group in the rail yard in Tallahassee, trying to be unobtrusive.
-But there was no way he could pull that out while being trailed by a two hundred and fifty pound walking cash register, and he was immediately hailed by them and asked to join them by the fire  even before they saw the Duke.
+But there was no way he could pull that out while being trailed by a two hundred and fifty pound walking cash register.
+He was immediately hailed by them and asked to join them by the fire even before they saw the Duke.
 Liquor was passed, bread and cheese shared, and histories and local tips swapped.
 Then, more alcohol had flowed and everything became a bit blurry as Fulgencio started to tell them his history, as hobos do when gathered around the fire.